Location: Christ Church Cobble Hill, located at 326 Clinton Street (at the corner of Kane Street).

 All participants must be fully vaccinated and boosted.
 Masks will be required indoors at all times.
 The COVID risk level will be confirmed closer to the date.

 Please note our cancellation policy for this offering: To request a refund for this program you must notify BZC in writing at least 7 days before the beginning of the program.
-Refunds will be issued in the total paid less a $15 processing fee.
+You may request a full refund by emailing email@example.com.
 Please see our complete cancellation policy here.

 If you have any questions or concerns, please contact us at firstname.lastname@example.org.